3 YouTubers reportedly arrested in Turkey after posting interviews with people critical of the country's financial crisis - ExBulletin

 A day earlier, President Recep Tayyip Erdogan called social media a threat to democracy.

-Three YouTube personalities were arrested in Turkey’s Antalya province on Sunday after asking foreigners about their economic concerns as the value of the country’s currency continues to fall, The independent reported.
+Three YouTube personalities were arrested in Turkey’s Antalya province on Sunday after questioning foreigners about their economic concerns as the value of the country’s currency continues to decline, The independent reported.

 In tweets, YouTubers said they were interviewing people on the streets to make their voices heard amid the financial crisis.
 The Turkish lira has fallen 40% since September and hit an all-time low, The Financial Times reported on Monday.